Alyssa Mautz: College career

-Club
+Club career

 Sky Blue FC

 Mautz played in five matches for Sky Blue FC of Women's Professional Soccer during the 2010 season.
 She made two starts and scored once.

 Chicago Red Stars (WPSL Elite)

 After the WPS suspended operations in early 2012, Mautz signed with the Chicago Red Stars in the Women's Premier Soccer League Elite (WPSL Elite).
 The team won silver in the WPSL Elite national championship.